aarenson/PHPCap/docs-md/DeveloperGuide.md

     ./vendor/bin/phpunit

 Note: PHPUnit uses the **phpunit.xml** configuration file in the root directory of PHPCap.

+#### Code Coverage
+If XDebug has been installed (and PHP is configured to use it), code coverage for the automated tests can be calculated by running the following command in the root directory of PHPCap:

+    ./vendor/bin/phpunit --coverage-html tests/coverage

+To see the results, open the file **tests/coverage/index.html** with a web browser.

 ### Local Tests
 The directory __tests/local/__ has been set up so that all files in it, except for the README file, will be ignored by Git.